43081j/43081j.github.io/_posts/2026-08-16-humanity-in-open-source.md

 Going even more human, we can use [npmx](https://npmx.dev/) as a great example.
 In the last year, npmx has held several in-person meet ups which have directly resulted in connecting people who had never met before, and who now work together on open source projects.
 Again, these are real friendships.

 That's all social, though.
 Human contributions also matter a lot for the project itself.
-For example, [Fabio](https://github.com/fabiospampinato/) decided to investigate the performance of [Prettier](https://github.com/prettier/prettier/), and found that it was slower than it could be.
-Nobody asked him to look, and nobody filed the issue he was answering.
-Instead of creating an alternative, he worked with the Prettier team to build a new, much faster CLI, and stayed with it long enough to see a rewrite land in someone else's project.
-That's a very different thing to fixing individual issues as they come in.
+For example, [Mateusz](https://bsky.app/profile/andarist.bsky.social) ran [changesets](https://github.com/changesets/changesets/) solo for years.
+Between 2021 and 2024, he was pretty much the only person committing to the project.
+A v3 had been on the cards since around 2021, but never moved much.
+From late 2024 onwards, [Bjorn](https://bsky.app/profile/bluwy.me) and [Adam](https://bsky.app/profile/haglund.dev) started contributing, stuck around, and [Changesets v3](https://changesets.dev/blog/announcing-changesets-v3) finally shipped.
+The three of them are now the primary maintainers, together.

+Some work only happens when someone else turns up and stays.
+No volume of agentic patches gets you there.

 ## The lack of humanity